+This is one of the most frequently asked questions.
 Even if you have no pain or symptoms related to dental issues, it is still important to have regular checkups.
 Dental professionals can diagnose dental issues in their early stages and early detection is key to keeping a healthy smile.

 In dental X-rays, there are very low levels of radiation, but dental X-rays tools are designed to limit the exposure of radiation to the body.
 The amount of radiation that a dental x-ray produces is about the same as you would receive from a cross country airplane ride.
 Radiation is measured in millirems and one dental x-ray has only .5 millirems.

 At TruDentistry, we take every precaution to limit any exposure.
 We are confident that the dental X-rays that we perform are very safe.

 A cavity is a breach in enamel into your inner layers of tooth structure.
 If deep enough, a cavity can cause discomfort to severe pain.
 Cavities are preventable and treatable, therefore it is important for you to come in routinely to make sure your smile is healthy!